burkebrunson/personal-website/content/post/entry00001/index.md

 ---
-title: A non-technical guide on making a clean personal website for professionals (WIP)
+title: Important information for Wowchemy, the website builder for Hugo | Blog /#1
-subtitle: How to set up a professional personal website using Wowchemy, a website builder for Hugo, with the clean Academic theme.
+subtitle: Useful information and links related to Wowchemy, the website builder for Hugo, the tool used to build my personal website.

 # Summary for listings and search engines
-summary: How to set up a professional personal website using Wowchemy, a website builder for Hugo, with the clean Academic theme.
+summary: Useful information and links related to Wowchemy, the website builder for Hugo, the tool used to build my personal website.

 # Link this post with a project
 projects: []

 # Date published
-date: "2021-03-15T20:28:00Z"
+date: "2021-03-15T00:00:00Z"

 # Date updated
-lastmod: "2021-03-15T20:28:00Z"
+lastmod: "2021-03-15T00:00:00Z"

 # Is this an unpublished draft?
 draft: false